Mikołaj Janusz: Biography

-Currently he conducts the talk show Pytowy Janusz on Superstacja.
+Since 2016 until 2018 he was hosting the talk show Pytowy Janusz on Superstacja.

+Since 2018, he was a reporter for the publicist-satirical program W tyle wizji on TVP Info, making satirical coverage from events and conferences.
+In February 2019, he has been recognized as a provocateur on protests near TVP Info headquarters.
+TVP initially attributed him as a TVP journalist when reporting on the protesters, but then stated that he was making material for his own internet program, and not representing them.
+He left TVP in May 2019, after a video of him pulling a protestor's rainbow flag got published.

 Reception

 In 2007, the weekly Wprost mentioned Janusz with Pyta.pl authors among the five potential stars of the Polish Internet.
 Radio Medium Publiczne characterized his program as a piece of Polish Internet history and journalism.
 In 2012, the portal gazeta.pl described Janusz, Kozerski and Grad as the best provocate in Poland, who "likes to bring shame to both those who defend TV Trwam and those who fight for gay's right to adopt a child".
 In turn, the magazine CKM described them as the authors of "the cult video website".